Large-scale Morphology of the Optical F-corona from a Total Solar Eclipse Observation During the Artemis II Lunar Flyby: Results and Discussion

 \subsection{Comparison with Previous Observations}

-The Artemis~II image is broadly consistent with previous space-based observations of the inner ZL and the F-corona.
-The diffuse emission exhibits a flattened, nearly elliptical morphology approximately aligned with the ecliptic plane, closely resembling the Moon-occulted view obtained by Clementine \citep{Hahn2002} and the $5^\circ$--$24^\circ$ reconstructions from STEREO/HI-1A \citep{Stenborg2018}.
-The flattening indices derived in this study ($f$ = 0.52--0.59) also fall within the range reported from STEREO/HI-1A ($f \sim$ 0.46--0.66), indicating that the large-scale geometry seen in the Artemis~II image is representative of the inner zodiacal cloud \citep{Stenborg2018}.
-Within the precision permitted by the present normalized contour analysis, we find no evidence for strong localized asymmetries or ring-like enhancements, in agreement with the morphology established by LASCO observations \citep{Lamy2022}.
+The Artemis~II image is mostly consistent with previous space-based observations of the F-corona.
+The diffuse emission exhibits a flattened, nearly elliptical morphology that is approximately aligned with the ecliptic plane, closely resembling the Moon-occulted view obtained by Clementine \citep{Hahn2002} and the reconstructions from STEREO-A/HI-1A \citep{Stenborg2018}.
+The flattening indices derived in this study ($f$ = 0.52-0.56) fall within the reported range from STEREO-A/HI-1A ($f \sim$ 0.46-0.66) \citep{Stenborg2018}, indicating that the large-scale geometry seen in the Artemis~II image is representative of the inner zodiacal cloud.
+Within the precision permitted by the present normalized contour analysis, we did not find evidence for strong localized asymmetries or ring-like enhancements, which is in agreement with the morphology established by LASCO observations \citep{Lamy2022}.

-STEREO/HI-1A observations showed that radial intensity profiles follow power laws in solar elongation, with exponents ranging from $-2.31$ to $-2.35$ along the east--west direction and from $-2.45$ to $-2.53$ along the north--south direction \citep{Stenborg2018}.
-LASCO and WISPR further demonstrated that these behaviors connect smoothly from the classical F-corona to the outer ZL \citep{Lamy2022, Stenborg2021}.
-Our results in the Red and Green channels are marginally consistent with the STEREO/HI-1A values in the north--south direction, whereas in the east--west direction our derived slopes are systematically shallower, corresponding to smaller absolute values of the exponent.
-Because the present analysis is based on a rendered RGB JPEG image and is intentionally restricted to relative photometry, we do not attempt a rigorous comparison of absolute surface brightness levels.
-Nevertheless, the Artemis~II profiles reproduce the expected stronger concentration of emission toward the ecliptic plane relative to higher ecliptic latitudes, providing an independent wide-field confirmation of the canonical flattened morphology of the F-corona.
+STEREO-A/HI-1A observations showed that the radial intensity profiles follow power laws in solar elongation, with exponents ranging from $-2.31$ to $-2.35$ along the east--west direction and from $-2.45$ to $-2.53$ along the north--south direction, respectively \citep{Stenborg2018}.
+Furthermore, LASCO and WISPR demonstrated that these behaviors connect smoothly from the classical F-corona to the outer ZL \citep{Lamy2022, Stenborg2021}.
+Our results are systematically steeper than the STEREO-A/HI-1A values, corresponding to larger absolute values of the exponent, particularly in the north--south direction.

+We do not attempt a rigorous comparison of absolute surface brightness levels since the present analysis is based on a rendered RGB JPEG image and is intentionally restricted to relative photometry.
+However, the Artemis~II profiles reproduce the expected stronger emission concentration toward the ecliptic plane relative to higher ecliptic latitudes, providing an independent wide-field confirmation of the canonical flattened morphology of the F-corona.